 We agree with the recommendation of the American Dental Association that children should see the dentist within six months after the first tooth appears but no later than age one.
 Many parents are surprised that we start so early, but there are a couple of reasons for this.

 One of the most important is that we want your little one to get used to the environment of a dental office.
 It can be overwhelming for a very young child, so we want to give them all the time they need to get comfortable with us.
-The first visit is meant to be low stress; we’ll give them a ride in the big chair, count their teeth, and let them look in the little mirror.
+The first visit to our children's dentist in Fredericksburg, VA is meant to be low stress; we’ll give them a ride in the big chair, count their teeth, and let them look in the little mirror.

 You can be confident knowing that Dr. Elnahass will never attempt to treat a child if they aren’t ready.
 These should be positive visits so we can start to build the foundation for your child’s future oral health care.